Imagine this – you got your first pay cheque. That’s an incredible feeling for most of us, wouldn’t you agree?

 Generally, the younger you are, the greater will be your ability to withstand risk.
-Stocks and mutual funds give good returns but do come with some risks although the risk is very low for long-term investments.
+Stocks and investments.give good returns but do come with some risks although the risk is very low for long-term

 Expert Tip: Don’t be overly obsessed with your risk profile.
 Our belief is that your personal risk profile does not really matter.
 It’s the risk profile of your goal that matters.

 # 1. List yourand liabilities: List what you own versus what you owe.
 Your motorcycle is an .
 Your education loan is a liability.
 The difference is your net positive or negative financial worth.
 This will give you an idea of your financial status at the moment.